mit-han-lab/smoothquant/README.md

 ### Demo on OPT-13B with W8A8 Fake Quantization

 In [examples/smoothquant_opt_demo.ipynb](examples/smoothquant_opt_demo.ipynb), we use OPT-13B as an example to demonstrate SmoothQuant can match the accuracy of FP16 and INT8 inference, while the naive baseline cannot.
 We simulate INT8 inference with FP16 ([smoothquant/fake_quant.py](smoothquant/fake_quant.py)), i.e., fake quantization.

-## Open Source Roadmap

-The following table shows the open-source roadmap of SmoothQuant.
-We will gradually release the code in two weeks.
-Stay tuned!

-- [x] Code for SmoothQuant transformation
-- [x] Activation scales of OPT and BLOOM models
-- [x] Demo for OPT-13B
-- [x] Code for SmoothQuant smoothing factor calibration
-- [x] SmoothQuant real-INT8 inference for PyTorch
-- [x] SmoothQuant real-INT8 inference for FasterTransformer
-- [ ] Integration with [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) to reproduce the results in the paper.

 ## Results